bertronika/copris/README.md

 and then symlinking it into place (e.g. running `sudo stow copris` in `/usr/local/stow`).

 By default a non-stripped release binary is built, which includes some debugging symbols for crash diagnosis.
-There are many more targets present for debugging and development purposes, run `make help` to review them.
+Many more targets are present for debugging and development purposes, run `make help` to review them.